yktoo/yktoo.com/content/blog/0311/index.en.md

 It was about the same time that I began learning about the nitty-gritty details of entrepreneurship.

 As I previously mentioned, the website [Ondernemersplein](http://www.ondernemersplein.nl/) provides tons of information about starting, running, and even closing your business (in Dutch, of course).
-Furthermore, the Chamber of Commerce (//KvK//) and the Tax Office (//Belastingdienst//) regularly hold free educational sessions for starting entrepreneurs, who are by the way called //starters// here.
+Furthermore, the Chamber of Commerce ({{< fl "KvK" >}}) and the Tax Office ({{< fl "Belastingdienst" >}}) regularly hold free educational sessions for starting entrepreneurs, who are by the way called {{< fl "starters" >}} here.
 These sessions are practical and even amusing to some degree: the speakers try to keep them interesting and crack a joke now and then.
 For example, a Tax Office representative would use the following opener:

 > Welcome to our seminar!
 I hope that you all will soon pay a lot of taxes.
 Because that would mean you earn also a lot.

-These sessions provide details on such topics as types of taxes, how to declare them, how an invoice should look like, what expenses you are allowed to deduct from your revenue and on what conditions (e.g. your Internet bill, private transportation, clothes, office equipment when working at home), what tax benefits a small business is entitled to, how not to violate the //Wet DBA// and so on.
+These sessions provide details on such topics as types of taxes, how to declare them, how an invoice should look like, what expenses you are allowed to deduct from your revenue and on what conditions (e.g. your Internet bill, private transportation, clothes, office equipment when working at home), what tax benefits a small business is entitled to, how not to violate the {{< fl "Wet DBA" >}} and so on.
 The Dutch Tax Office even has an own [YouTube channel](https://www.youtube.com/user/BelastingdienstVideo).

 ## "Starter's Day" {#startersdag}

-Every few months the //KvK// organises a free "Starter's Day" (//Startersdag//).
-Besides the //KvK// and the //Belastingdienst// many other companies present their business services: banks, insurance companies, web design studios, mobile application developers, payment providers etc.
+Every few months the {{< fl "KvK" >}} organises a free "Starter's Day" ({{< fl "Startersdag" >}}).
+Besides the {{< fl "KvK" >}} and the {{< fl "Belastingdienst" >}} many other companies present their business services: banks, insurance companies, web design studios, mobile application developers, payment providers etc.

 Last November I've attended one of such events in Utrecht.
 ![](img:1.bp.blogspot.com/-Eki7kXjgv2k/WCo7vUGvE5I/AAAAAAAAoPA/6ehaYzYB0MADbj79jW0RFyptuwQ220B9QCPcB/s1600/20161105_100446.picasaweb.jpg:a "KvK Startersdag.")